 Garden City real estate is some of the most expensive in Texas, although Garden City house values don't compare to the most expensive real estate in the U.S.

-Garden City is a blue-collar town, with 93.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Garden City is generally considered to be a blue-collar town.
+93.94% of the Garden City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Garden City is a town of construction workers and builders, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Garden City who work in office and administrative support (3.03%), legal occupations (3.03%), and sales jobs (0.00%).

 Being a small town, Garden City does not have a public transit system used by locals to get to and from work.

-The education level of Garden City citizens is substantially higher than the typical US community, as 32.28% of adults in Garden City have at least a bachelor's degree.
+The overall education level of Garden City citizens is substantially higher than the typical US community, as 32.28% of adults in Garden City have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Garden City in 2022 was $55,466, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $221,864 for a family of four.